-Governor Otter’s Executive Order continuing the Committee tasks it with the following responsibilities
+Governor Little’s Executive Order continuing the Committee tasks it with the following responsibilities:

 - Coordinate activities among and partner with federal, state, local, tribal, and private agencies and organizations to protect the Trail and to promote responsible use of the Trail.

 - Advise the Office of the Governor, the Idaho State Legislature, the Idaho Congressional Delegation, Idaho commissions, bureaus, agencies, and committees regarding activities and policies that relate to the trail and the history of the Lewis and Clark Expedition.

 - Promote educational opportunities about the trail through financial support and technical assistance.

 - Sustain the current infrastructure and programs along the Lewis and Clark Trail corridor in Idaho, many of which were initiated with Committee financial support during the Lewis and Clark bicentennial.

 The Governor’s Committee partners with the Idaho State Historical Society.
 ISHS Trustee Hope Benedict of Salmon serves as the liaison between the Historical Society and the Committee.
 The Committee is funded by proceeds from the sale of the specialty Lewis and Clark license plate (commonly known as the Sacajawea license plate).
 By state statute, ISHS maintains this license plate money in a dedicated fund for the Committees use.